 In this post, we’ve brought up a detailed AngularJS overview for web developers who are planning to become full-stack developers.
 Here, you’ll get to learn about the essential elements of a web application created using AngularJS.

-If you like to quickly brush up Angular concepts, then do go through the below post once.
+If you like to brush up on Angular concepts quickly, then go through the below post once.

 AngularJS Overview: Essential Concepts.

 It is responsible for automatic data synchronization, between model and view components.

 These objects act as a reference to the model.
 They work as a binding between the controller and the view.

 AngularJS defines several built-in services.
 For example, $https is used for making XMLHttpRequests.
 These are singleton objects that get instantiated only once in an application.

 It selects a subset of items from an array and returns a new collection.

 AngularJS provides the capability to extend HTML using new attributes called Directives.
 However, it also has a set of, built-in Directives.
 These Directives, provide the support of different useful functionalities to an application. <ng-app>, <ng-init>, and <ng-model> are some of the widely used Directives.
 We can even create Directives ourselves in AngularJS.